saros-project/saros/docs/contribute/saros-testing-framework.md

 If you want to configure the parent directory of the sandbox directories you have to set the environment variable `SAROS_INTELLIJ_SANDBOX` to the corresponding directory.

+### Debugging Saros/E using IntelliJ

+Even though it is currently not possible to run the STF (or start a new Eclipse instance with the built plugin) from within IntelliJ IDEA, it is possible to use IntelliJ as the debugging client.

+To do so, you will first have to start the needed Eclipse tasks.
+The tasks are named `Remore Debugging - Saros_STF_[USER]` (e.g. `Remore Debugging - Saros_STF_Alice`).
+The tasks will hold until a debugger is attached.

+To attach the IntelliJ debugger, call the matching run configuration `Saros/E Debugging - STF [USER]` (e.g. `Saros/E Debugging - STF Alice`).

 ## Without an IDE

 ### Test IntelliJ by Hand